madrobby/downtime/README.md

 // note: actual JSON doesn't support comments
 ```
+When you create or generate this file, try to stick to these rules of thumb as well:
+* Use ISO8601 timestamps in the UTC timezone only to avoid confusion
+* Keep descriptions short and to the point.
+Remember that non-technical people should be able
+  to understand them as well.

-The file shouldn't contain events far in the past (maybe keep info for 1-2 months, but no longer).
+* The file shouldn't contain events far in the past (maybe keep info for 1-2 months, but no longer).
+* If you don't know an "ends_at" time, take an educated guess.
+Keep the time updated if it takes longer.

+**This format is not final, and open to discussion.
+Please contribute in the issues.**

 Examples in the wild
 --------------------